insight-cal/insight-cal.github.io/_pages/home.md

 computers that are more energy-efficient, capable, reliable, and secure.

+<span style="color:red"> We have moved to the University of Virginia and this site is currently being revamped.
+Please stay tuned for more details. </span>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">